 During the harvest season (December to June) The Harvest Project gathers excess fruit from these backyards, wild trees and local commercial orchards that would otherwise go to waste.

-The fruit is split equally between the volunteers who help harvest, the fruit tree owners and local community organizations such as primary schools, Community Lunch and Salvation Army.
-In exchange for the fruit that is harvested we return in winter and prune the trees as well as removing rotten or damaged fruit (and giving it to free range chooks) to reduce pest and disease habitat.
+The fruit is split equally between the volunteers who help harvest, the fruit tree owners and local community organisations such as primary schools, Community Lunch and Salvation Army.
+Within this process, we remove rotten or damaged fruit to help stop the spread of fruit fly, as well as reduce pest and disease habitat.
 Anyone can join us as a volunteer.

 Since the harvest project began in the 2011 harvest season, we have harvested over 23 tonne of fruit that would have otherwise gone to waste and distributed it to volunteers and in weekly boxes to more than 14 local community organisations.